 2. Who Collects Your Information?

 We do.
-Under the GDPR, we are known as the “Controller” of the Personal Data that you provide to us.
-We collect information from you on the Website, and we are responsible for protection of your information.
+We collect information from you via the Services, and we are responsible for protection of your information.

-A. Requested Information.
-On various pages on the Website, we may request specific PII about you in order to register you for an account, add you to our email list, facilitate your payments for Services, or fulfill your requests for information.
-You may choose not to provide your PII, but then you might not be able to take advantage of some of the features of our Website and Services.
+- Requested Information.
+Within the Services, we may request specific PII about you in order to register you for an account, add you to our email list, facilitate your payments for Services, or fulfill your requests for information.
+You may choose not to provide your PII, but then you might not be able to take advantage of some of the features of our Services.
 We only collect basic personal data about you that does not include any special types of information (e.g., health-related) as defined in the GDPR.
-The types of personal information we collect and save include:
+The types of Personal Data we collect and save include:

 - Contact and account registration information such as name, email address, physical address, phone number, business name, business URL, and type of industry;